 CDE Career Institute records the daily attendance of each student in accordance with each state guidelines.
 Records of students' attendance are kept on file and are available for student review.
 The school encourages all students to attend classes daily.
 The minimum attendance requirement is 70 percent of the program.
 Absenteeism for more than 30 percent of the total program constitutes cause for dismissal.
-Students who have greater than 30 percent absences will have their case reviewed by the school director with the likelihood of being dropped from the program.
+Students who have greater than 30 percent absences will have their case reviewed by the Education Director and a make-up plan developed to achieve compliance.
+Students who do not achieve the minimum attendance rate within the time described in their make-up plan will be administratively withdrawn.
 Students who realize that their absence will extend beyond 30 percent of the program have the option of requesting an official leave of absence.